Baphomet42/Data-Packs/README.md

     + Debug options supply commands to delete large numbers of equipment
 + *Zones*
     + Automate a wide variety of features when a player enters the zone's hitbox
-    + Zones have two modes: Load and Trigger
+    + Zones have two modes: Trigger and Load
-        + Load Zones update the player's level
-            + This can be used as an alternative for elevators
-            + The zone will reset both the previous and current level, unless the player level already matches the zone level
-                + This makes sure the level won't reset just by walking back into the zone
-            + Load Zones without a level number will unload the player's level (useful after each stage)
         + Trigger zones will trigger the first time a player enters its hitbox
             + All trigger zones must be set to a load level, as the only way to reset the zone is to reload the level with a Load Zone
             + Trigger Zones can be used to power or unpower equipment, spawn portals, fizzle cubes and pellets, and more
+        + Load Zones act as level transitions as an alternative for elevators
+            + They can have a level to load, level to unload, or both
     + Zones can have different sized hitboxes to fit most scenarios
     + After configuring the zone with the `Select Tool`, press Hide so it can't be seen by players
     + Levels should always start with a Load Zone to load the level